hyperledger-labs/splice/README.md

       5. Add `-f` to get the live log (new entries streaming to your console)
       6. Add `--since=30m` to only return entries from the past 30min
       7. Add `-p` to get the log from the previous instance.
 Use this to access the log of a crashed container after it restarted.
+   5. Run `kubectl get svc` to get an overview of ports used within the cluster.
-   5. Use `lnav` to quickly analyze log files downloaded using `kubectl logs`.
+   6. Use `lnav` to quickly analyze log files downloaded using `kubectl logs`.
       Before opening the log file in `lnav`, manually remove the first ~100 lines that use a different log line format, otherwise `lnav` will not work correctly.
-   6. If you prefer a web UI to read logs, open `https://console.cloud.google.com/logs/query?project=da-cn-scratchnet`
+   7. If you prefer a web UI to read logs, open `https://console.cloud.google.com/logs/query?project=da-cn-scratchnet`
+8. Test CN applications on scratchnet
+   1. Run `CLUSTER_ADDR=scratch.network.canton.global coin -v -c ./build-tools/cluster.conf` to connect a CN console to the scratchnet cluster.
+The config file should allow you to use any component deployed to the cluster.
+      1. E.g., run `validator1_validator.onboardUser("dave")` inside the coin console to onboard a new end-user onto the validator1 node.

 ### Bumping our Canton fork